A Russian-speaking resident of Minnesota drove a truck into a crowd of protesters: what is known about him

 Today I witnessed pure evil.
 Thousands and thousands of protestors were PEACEFULLY marching the streets to demand #JusticeForGeorgeFloyd and a gas truck came barreling through the crowd.
 Pray to whoever you pray to for us all. #BlackLivesMatterMinneapolis #blacklivesmatter pic.twitter.com/M4mjHROxD0

 The reaction of users of social networks

-The Russian-speaking diaspora supported Vechirko, canceling that “the guy was simply mistaken” and had no malicious intent.
-People referred to the fact that the closure of the road was postponed, and it happened earlier than the previous plan, so the detainee simply did not know that the road was closed.
-As an additional argument, people cite the fact that as a result of the incident, no one but the driver himself was injured.
+The Russian-speaking diaspora supported Vechirko, canceling that “the guy was just mistaken” and had no malicious intent.
+People referred to the fact that the road closure was postponed, and it happened earlier than the previous plan, so the detainee simply did not know that the road was closed.
+As an additional argument, people cite the fact that as a result of the incident, no one except the driver himself was injured.

-“He just tried to deliver the goods from point A to point B. Do not judge strictly,” users write.
+“He was just trying to deliver the cargo from point A to point B. Don't judge strictly,” the users write.

 Not the first detention

 This is not the first offense of Vechirko.

 He was previously accused of domestic violence.
 According to the victim, he committed acts “causing fears of bodily harm or death”.
 Court records indicate that in this case, he was eventually convicted only of hooliganism.